 Here's a tutorial guide on selecting the right SD card: SD Card symbols, classes and compatibility deciphered

 User experience and the constant need for more efficient and cost-effective products continue to drive innovation of new technology and the evolution of SD standards.
 Before storing data on a memory card, however, it is important to understand how your intended use, or application, correlates to the various SD memory card symbols, and how those symbols represent SD specifications.

-Below the five important traits users need to know about SD memory cards:
+Below are the five important traits users need to know about SD memory cards:

 1. Different Applications Require Different Cards

 The demand for more storage is everywhere, and industrial applications often require durability and data integrity as crucial performance factors.
 Consumers, on the other hand, may require higher capacity and application performance speeds.
 Consider the following application scenarios: